AloneVoice/dynamic-website-builder/README.md

 # Dynamic Website Builder

 **A lightweight, flexible, and dynamic website building tool** that facilitates the rapid creation of websites.
-This project offers seamless transitions between pages, automated asset versioning, and dynamic content loading, making it an ideal solution for developers looking for a mini CMS or a foundation for their custom websites.
+This project offers seamless transitions between pages, automated asset versioning, and dynamic content loading, making it an ideal solution for developers looking for a foundation for their custom websites.

 ## 🚀 Features